dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/1-quad-functions.md

 {{% /details %}}

-{{% details title="Links to Australian Curriculum" %}}

-- Mathematics Year 10
-    - Explore the connection between algebraic and graphical representations of relations such as simple quadratics, circles and exponentials using digital technology as appropriate [(ACMNA239)](https://www.australiancurriculum.edu.au/f-10-curriculum/mathematics/?strand=Number+and+Algebra&strand=Measurement+and+Geometry&strand=Statistics+and+Probability&capability=ignore&priority=ignore&year=11761&elaborations=true&cd=ACMNA239&searchTerm=ACMNA239#dimension-content).
-- Mathematics Year 10A
-    - Describe, interpret and sketch parabolas, hyperbolas, circles and exponential functions and their transformations [(ACMNA267)](https://www.australiancurriculum.edu.au/f-10-curriculum/mathematics/?strand=Number+and+Algebra&strand=Measurement+and+Geometry&strand=Statistics+and+Probability&capability=ignore&priority=ignore&year=11762&elaborations=true&cd=ACMNA267&searchTerm=ACMNA267#dimension-content).
-- Mathematical Methods Unit 1
-    - Recognise features of the graphs of $y=x^2$, $y=a(x−b)^2+c$, and $y=a(x−b)(x−c)$ including their parabolic nature, turning points, axes of symmetry and intercepts [(ACMMM007)](https://www.australiancurriculum.edu.au/senior-secondary-curriculum/mathematics/mathematical-methods/?unit=Unit+1&cd=ACMMM007&searchTerm=ACMMM007#dimension-content).
-    - Find turning points and zeros of quadratics and understand the role of the discriminant [(ACMMM010)](https://www.australiancurriculum.edu.au/senior-secondary-curriculum/mathematics/mathematical-methods/?unit=Unit+1&cd=ACMMM010&searchTerm=ACMMM010#dimension-content).

-{{% /details %}}

-Up until now, we have been mostly discussing linear functions and their graphs, which are, well, *lines*.
+Up until now, we have been mostly discussing linear functions and their graphs, which are, well, ***lines***.
 Linear functions have a degree of $1$, and they are fun to play with, but it gets boring pretty quickly.
 We will take the next step and inquire into functions with a degree of $2$: quadratic functions!
 In this lesson, we will:
 - define a quadratic function.
 - define the general and vertex forms of a quadratic function.
 - describe the basic properties of the graph of $y=ax^2$.